-- Staff at an adult day program, long-term care home or the Alzheimer Society - A family physician or other healthcare provider - Peers in a support group
+- Staff at an adult day program, long-term care home or the Alzheimer Society - A family physician or other health-care provider - Peers in a support group

 Prompting caregivers to think and talk about the people in their psychological family may help them to discover and seek out important sources of support they might not have recognized before.
-This could be the catalyst for a person who feels like they have little or no support from their biological family to find other ways to get the support they need.
+This could start the process for a person who feels like they have little or no support from their biological family to find other ways to get the support they need.